NINJIO PCI targets any users who have access to credit card data or handle credit cards as part of their day-to-day

-Install personal firewall software or equivalent functionality on any portable computing devices (including company and/or employee-owned) that connect to the Internet when outside the network (for example, laptops used by employees), and which are also used to access the CDE.
+Install firewall software or equivalent protections on any portable computing devices that connect to the Internet when outside the network, and which are also used to access the cardholder data environment (CDE).

 This requirement applies to employee-owned and company-owned portable computing devices.
 Systems that cannot be managed by corporate policy introduce weaknesses and provide opportunities that malicious individuals may exploit.
 Allowing untrusted systems to connect to an organization’s CDE could result in access being granted to attackers and other malicious users.

-Never send unprotected PANs by end-user messaging technologies (for example, email, instant messaging, SMS, chat, etc.).
+Never send unprotected primary account numbers (PANs) by end user messaging technologies (for example, email, instant messaging, SMS, chat, etc.).

-Deploy anti-virus software on all systems commonly affected by malicious software (particularly personal computers) Note: this applies to any employee-owned devices that are allowed on the network and not managed under an MDM program.
+Deploy anti-virus software on all systems commonly affected by malicious software (particularly personal computers).
+Note: this applies to any employee-owned devices that are allowed on the network and not managed under an Master data management (MDM) program.

-Ensure that anti-virus mechanisms are actively running and cannot be disabled or altered by users unless specifically authorized by management on a case-by-case basis for a limited time period.
+Ensure that anti-virus mechanisms are actively running and cannot be disabled or altered by users unless specifically authorized by management.

-Limit access to system components and cardholder data to only those individuals whose job requires such access.
+Limit access to system components and cardholder data to employees whose job requires such access.

 Maintain strict control over the storage and accessibility of media.

 Destroy media when it is no longer needed for business or legal reasons.

 Examine the periodic media destruction policy and verify that it covers all media and defines requirements.

-Hard-copy materials must be crosscut shredded, incinerated, or pulped such that there is reasonable assurance the hardcopy materials cannot be reconstructed period.
+Hard copy materials must be crosscut shredded, incinerated, or pulped so there is reasonable assurance the hard copy materials cannot be reconstructed period.

-Protect devices that capture payment card data via direct physical interaction with the card from tampering and substitution.
+Protect devices that capture payment card data from tampering and substitution.